Nolan-AIGC/vite-tagger/README.md

 - 🎨 **3D Framework Support**: Intelligently filters Three.js and Drei elements
 - ⚡ **Development Mode Only**: Runs only in development mode by default
 - 🛠️ **Highly Configurable**: Custom prefixes, include/exclude patterns, and more
+- 🎛️ **Customizable Attributes**: Control which debug attributes are added to elements
 - 📦 **Zero Runtime**: Does not affect production builds
 - 🌏 **TypeScript Support**: Full TypeScript support and type definitions